WSU

 The student union clearly decided that the biggest election on campus was not news worthy and failed to run profiles etc of the candidates to inform students of their options, however, felt it was appropriate to have their candidate, Sapphire Gillard (the WSU President), promoted in the magazine with a full page.
 No other candidates were advertised.

-The WSU also felt it was appropriate to have paid WSU staff campaigning throughout the election, with laptops set up, and posters the WSU candidate plastered behind on a backdrop, offering cake (which the president apparently paid for herself) and tea, coffee, and hot chocolate (which the WSU paid for) to students who voted.
-This raises questions of in the campaign, given some of the other candidates are WSU members.
+The WSU also felt it was appropriate to have paid WSU staff campaigning throughout the election, with laptops set up, and posters advertising the WSU candidate plastered behind on a backdrop, offering cake (which the president apparently paid for herself) and tea, coffee, and hot chocolate (which the WSU paid for) to students who voted.
+This raises questions of fairness in the campaign, given some of the other candidates are WSU members.

 What value to students get from this campaign?